ymejiam/python-maths/.github/ISSUE_TEMPLATE/03_zero_division_amend_fixup.md

 ## Add example of zero division to docstring

-Copy and paste the following in, note it deliberately contains a spelling error as we will be fixing them.
+Copy and paste the following into the `Examples` section of the `divide()` function in the `pythonmaths/arithmetic.py` file.
+Note it deliberately contains a spelling error as we will be fixing them.
 Make sure the code is correctly indented.

 ```bash
     >>> arithmetic.divide(3, 0)